pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

 ![svg](/assets/images/gender-classifier-based-on-movie-dialogues_files/gender-classifier-based-on-movie-dialogues_71_0.svg)

 Here the blue colored nodes indicate their majority class is "female" while the orange colored nodes have a majority of "male" labels.
 The decision tree starts with a mixed sample, but the leaves of the tree are biased towards one class or the other.
 Most splits seem to be happening using dialogue tokens.
+For eg., in the above tree, if the tf-idf frequency of keywords `think` is > 0.1 & `kid` is > 0.03, the samples are classified as `female`.

 #### Feature importance for the Random Forest model